getCUJO/QoOID/draft-ietf-ippm-qoo.md

 # Overview

-The QoO framework produces simple percentage scores that express the network quality in relation to pre-defined network performance requirements of applications.
+The QoO framework produces simple percentage scores that express network quality in relation to pre-defined, application-specific network performance requirements.
 For example: "This network provides 94% of optimal conditions for video conferencing".
-This way, QoO conveys an intuition for how well an application is expected to perform in the described network with higher scores intended to convey that applications are more likely to have optimal performance.
+This way, QoO conveys an intuition for how well an application is expected to perform in the assessed network with higher scores intended to convey that applications are more likely to have optimal performance.

+The QoO framework builds upon Quality Attenuation and evaluates network conditions using latency distributions, packet loss rates, and achievable bandwidths.
-The QoO framework compares measured network performance against application-specific, quality-focused network performance requirements.
-Applications define two thresholds:
+These measured conditions are compared against application-specific, quality-focused network performance requirements along multiple dimensions (such as 90th or 95th latency percentiles or mean packet loss rates) at two thresholds:

-- Optimal performance (ROP): Network conditions where application performance becomes optimal
+- Optimal performance (ROP): Network conditions under which application performance becomes optimal
-- Unacceptable performance (CPUP): Network conditions where application performance becomes unacceptable
+- Unacceptable performance (CPUP): Network conditions under which application performance becomes unacceptable

-The framework calculates QoO scores when measured network performance falls between these thresholds, expressing the network quality as a relative position (percentage) on the linear scale between the thresholds.
+When the measured network conditions fall between the defined thresholds for any of the assessed performance dimensions, the QoO framework calculates a score for each dimension by expressing network quality as a relative position (percentage) on the linear scale between the corresponding ROP and CPUP thresholds.
+The minimum score across all dimensions serves as the overall QoO score for the assessed network based on the rationale that the most degraded performance dimension is likely to determine the application's perceived quality.

-The key innovation is using dual thresholds rather than binary pass/fail criteria, providing meaningful scores even when networks are not perfect while accounting for different application sensitivities.
+The dual-threshold approach enables meaningful scores even when networks are not perfect while accounting for different application sensitivities.

-QoO calculations are mathematically composable, enabling network operators to isolate performance bottlenecks across different network segments for precise fault diagnosis and network planning.
+The underlying Quality Attenuation measurements are mathematically composable, enabling network operators to isolate performance bottlenecks across different network segments for precise fault diagnosis and network planning.